Adriana Konjarski: South Melbourne

 For the 2019 WNPL season, Jones signed for the former NSL side, South Melbourne.
 Debuting against Bulleen Lions, Jones would go on to score for her latest club the following game very early on against Senior NTC.

 Return to Newcastle Jets

 In October 2022, following a break-out season in the second tier with Warners Bay, Konjarski returned to the professional level, returning to her first club, Newcastle Jets.

+Broadmeadow Magic

+In February 2023, Konjarski returned to the National Premier Leagues Women's, joining Broadmeadow Magic.
+After leading the goalscoring with 35 goals including a grand final stoppage time winner, Konjarski announced her retirement in March 2024.